Z-Hilton/RingLightController/README.md

 - This is the brain of the controller.
 It's a microcontroller responsible for detecting the shutter signal and controlling the Mosfets accordingly.

-#### 2.4 RGB LED Strip
+#### 2.4 JST connectors (6, 2-pins)

-- The RGB LED strip provides colorful lighting effects.
-It is powered by the 5V output from the Buck Converter.
+- Each of these go to a bank of 6 LEDs.

+#### 2.5 JST connector (1, 3-pin)

+- The three pins are ground, data, and power (5V).
+They go to the individually addressable RGB LEDs on the ringlight.

 ## 3. Power Supply

+The board expects an input of 24 Volts throught a **_center-positive_** DC barrel jack.
+You can check to see if your power source is center-positive by placing the red probe of a volt meter in the center of the plug and the black probe on the sleeve.
+If the number is positive you are all good.
+(This is important as there is no standard and center-negative is quite common too).
+The power supplies we are using for the photogrammetry rig are center-positive, so if you are a Makerspace employee reading this, no need to worry about this.
-The Ringlight Controller requires a 24V power source.
-Here's how the power flows through the board:
+Again, here's how the power flows through the board:
 - The 24V power goes into the board.
 - A Buck Converter steps down the voltage to 5V.
 - The 5V output powers both the ESP32 and the RGB LED strip.